silviamaggi/smd-com/_posts/2021-02-16-culture-and-design-books.md

 <mark class="smd-highlight mb-4">Status: finished</mark>

 Even if you decide not to delete your social media accounts, this book is a compelling read.
-Jaron Lanier is a Silicon Valley pioneer, and a [founder of the field of virtual reality](https://en.wikipedia.org/wiki/Jaron_Lanier){:target="_blank" rel="noopener" title="Read more on Wikipedia"}, who tells us why social media are dangerous.
+Jaron Lanier is a Silicon Valley pioneer, and a [founder of the field of virtual reality](https://en.wikipedia.org/wiki/Jaron_Lanier){:title="Read more on Wikipedia"}, who tells us why social media are dangerous.
 If you saw _The Social Dilemma_, you know him as one of the interviewees.

 Within their current business models, the tech giants manipulate our behaviour to sell us something.
 While their clients are happy, we’re prodded and inundated with ads.
 He provides powerfully argued reasons to leave the social networks, suggesting life is better off them.

 Lanier explains how algorithms work in general — pointing out how the ones built by Big Tech are among the best-kept secrets in the world — and why it’s almost impossible to discuss with people holding different views.
 I had doubts about social media well before reading the book, but some of the arguments convinced me to finally act.

-<p class="detached">🔗 <a href="https://www.goodreads.com/book/show/37830765-ten-arguments-for-deleting-your-social-media-accounts-right-now" target="_blank" rel="noopener">Read about the book</a> (on Goodreads)</p>
+<p class="detached">🔗 <a href="https://www.goodreads.com/book/show/37830765-ten-arguments-for-deleting-your-social-media-accounts-right-now">Read about the book</a> (on Goodreads)</p>

 ## Cross-Cultural Design, by Senongo Akpem